MrVineetRaj/shining-cloud/README.md

 Also used [next auth](https://next-auth.js.org/) as it is easy to use and also provide strong authentication

-### You can copy and run this project using these command in root directory
+### You can copy and run this project using these command in project directory

 ```bash
 npm install